aergoio/aergo/pkg/trie/README.md

 For example, to get the children of node 3–0 at index id=1 in the array, we can access the left child 2–0 at index (2 * id + 1) = index 3 and the right child 2–1 at index (2 * id + 2) = index 4.

 To each node, we append a byte flag to recognize the leaf nodes.
-Since the nature of Root is not know ahead of time, the byte flag is stored at the first index of the nodes array.
+Since the nature of Root is not known ahead of time, the byte flag is stored at the first index of the nodes array.

 ![batch](pictures/batch.png)
 *Figure 4.
 A visual representation of node batching.
 The first batch is blue, and all 16 leaves of a batch are roots to other batches (green).
 A batch contains 30 nodes.*